How to Lower Mortgage Payment Without Refinancing

 2. Loan Modification

-If you’re having trouble meeting your mortgage payments or you’re simply unhappy with the terms of your loan, it never hurts to talk to your bank or mortgage lender.
-There’s a chance they’d be willing to make one of the following adjustments to bring down your monthly payment
+If you’re having trouble meeting your mortgage loan payments or you’re simply unhappy with the terms of your loan, it never hurts to talk to your bank or mortgage lender.
+There’s a chance they’d be willing to make one of the following adjustments to bring down your monthly payment to help you save money.

 - Extending your loan term – A conventional mortgage term is 30 years.
 However, your bank could extend your loan payment term or repayment plan to help lower your payments.
 Keep in mind that you’ll ultimately pay more in interest over the life of your conventional loan.